 About Art for Aid & Colleen Gray

-The Art For Aid Project works to support First Nations, Inuit and Metis art education programs in Canada through access to quality art supplies.
+The Art For Aid Project works to support First Nations, Inuit and Metis art education programs in Canada through access to quality art supplies and skills labs.
 We work to bring forward an awareness of the issues facing remote communities today.

 Our symbolic icon and its meaning ...

 The bear is a powerful symbol of healing and brotherhood among the First Nations, Inuit and Metis communities.
 The bear symbolizes healing, wisdom, and strength in the connection to the land through the use of the traditional medicines.
 All nations have their respective representations of what each colour means to them.